wp-plugins/wp-customer-reviews/readme.txt

 == Changelog ==

+= 2.4.4 =
+* [Fix] In some cases, the database table was not being created on activation

 = 2.4.3 =
 * [Fix] We will leave clearing any caching plugins up to the user
 * [Fix] Prevented some PHP notices in admin area